 - Fixing mistakes after the launch by closely watching and evaluating angry user reactions

-- Learning about new business processes
+- Learning about new technology and business processes

 The bigger the audience, the more stoicism you need.
 Relaunching T-Online ten years ago was a personal baptism by fire—the new design was ripped apart by the whole German tech community.
 Over time you get used to relaunch protest.
 Looking at the numbers, iA’s designs seem to improve (and for some reason the reactions are not all that angry anymore).
 But in every project, there is a lot of surprising feedback to digest and learn from.

 A lot of agencies abuse technical language to upsell, some more bluntly, some in a more entertaining way.
 Bullshit in UX comes in funny colors: Unconventional meetings, esoteric brain-storming, irrelevant chats at preposterous prices, stacks of obtuse “documentation” with little insight.
 Con men use experience design as a slogan to make empty speeches, sell white papers, and upsell clients with hot air.

 They are not easy to spot, but from the way they work you can tell: Amateurs don’t want to talk to and understand clients, they don’t want to discuss things with “stupid” users, they want to go in and do it live, to change things based on their gut.
 The strategy is: “We’ll work until it works”.
 Amateurs are cheap at first but they fail to complete the job.
 Without proper preparation, user research, and user opinion, you can’t make things work for the user.

 - User Experience Design is not a magic method that allows you to foresee how people will feel about your design, but a design approach based on testing and feedback in different phases of the project.